Bruce Lee: Family and ancestry

+Marriage and children

-While studying at the University of Washington he met his future wife Linda Emery, a fellow student studying to become a teacher.
+While studying at the University of Washington, Lee met his future wife, Linda Emery, a fellow student studying to become a teacher.
 As relations between people of different races were still banned in many US states, they married in secret in August 1964.
-Lee had two children with Linda: Brandon (1965–1993) and Shannon Lee (born 1969).
-Upon's Lee passing in 1973, she continued to promote Bruce Lee's martial art Jeet Kune Do.
-She wrote the 1975 book Bruce Lee: The Man Only I Knew, on which the 1993 feature film Dragon: The Bruce Lee Story was based.
-In 1989, she wrote the book The Bruce Lee Story.
+Lee had two children with Linda: Brandon Lee (1965–1993) and Shannon Lee (born 1969).

+After Bruce Lee's death in 1973, Linda continued to promote his martial art, Jeet Kune Do.
+She wrote the 1975 book Bruce Lee: The Man Only I Knew, upon which the 1993 feature film Dragon: The Bruce Lee Story was based.
+Her biography, The Bruce Lee Story, was published in 1989.
 She retired in 2001 from the family estate.

 Lee died when his son Brandon was eight years old.
 While alive, Lee taught Brandon martial arts and would invite him to visit sets.
 This gave Brandon the desire to act and he went on to study the craft.
 As a young adult, Brandon Lee found some success acting in action-oriented pictures such as Legacy of Rage (1986), Showdown in Little Tokyo (1991), and Rapid Fire (1992).
 In 1993, at the age of 28, Brandon Lee died after being accidentally shot by a prop gun on the set of The Crow.

 Lee died when his daughter Shannon was four.
 In her youth she studied Jeet Kune Do under Richard Bustillo, one of her father's students; however, her serious studies did not begin until the late 1990s.
 To train for parts in action movies, she studied Jeet Kune Do with Ted Wong.

 Friends, students, and contemporaries

 Lee's brother Robert with his friends Taky Kimura, Dan Inosanto, Steve McQueen, James Coburn, and Peter Chin were his pallbearers.
 Coburn was a martial arts student and a friend of Lee.
 Coburn worked with Lee and Stirling Silliphant on developing The Silent Flute.
 Upon Lee's early death, at his funeral, Coburn gave a eulogy.
 Regarding McQueen, Lee made no secret that he wanted everything McQueen had and would stop at nothing to get it.
 Inosanto and Kimura were friends and disciples of Lee.
 Inosanto would go on to train Lee's son Brandon.
 Kimura continued to teach Lee's craft in Seattle.
 According to Lee's wife, Chin was a lifelong family friend and a student of Lee.

 James Yimm Lee (no relation) was one of Lee's three personally certified 3rd rank instructors and co-founded the Jun Fan Gung Fu Institute in Oakland where he taught Jun Fan Gung Fu in Lee's absence.
 James was responsible for introducing Lee to Ed Parker, the organizer of the Long Beach International Karate Championships, where Lee was first introduced to the martial arts community.
 Hollywood couple Roman Polański and Sharon Tate studied martial arts with Lee.
-Polański flew Lee to Switzerland to train him.
+Polański flew Lee to Switzerland to train with him.
 Tate studied with Lee in preparation for her role in The Wrecking Crew.
 After Tate was murdered by the Manson Family, Polański initially suspected Lee.